About our Vintage Gear

 Floor Boards

-• Center Cut: Taken from the center of a tree trunk, this cut will give the ends of the board semi-circular lines and feature the heartwood of the tree.
-Depending on the tree, the heartwood color may change between the center and the lower corners.
-The sides of the board wil have straight lines that run the length of the board.
-The top and bottom will have flame-like characteristics.
-This is common for smaller trees like Pine, Beech, Birch, Katsura, Cedar, etc.
+- Plain-Sawn: These 'Center Cuts' are the easiest way to take slabs off of a tree trunk.
+This style minimizes the amount of lumber that will be lost, but results in wood that has longer grain on one side than the other, which can lead to warping over time.
+This cut will present the annual rings as semi-circles in the engrain, while the playing surface of the board will show rippled heartwood.
+Depending on the tree, the color of the wood may differ between the center and the edges.
+The sides of the board will have straight lines that run the length of the board, while the top and bottom will have flame-like characteristics.
+This is a common cut for smaller trees like Pine, Beech, Birch, Katsura, Cedar, etc.

 Here is Mr. Kuroki's analysis of various cuts: